thedarkjester/P2PSwap/README.md

 4. To find swaps you have been added to accept filter the `SwapInitiated` event with your address at topic 3.
 5. To check if you have removed a swap as the initiator filter the `SwapRemoved` event with your address at topic 2 or the swapId at topic 1.
 6. To check if the swap has been completed, filter the `SwapComplete` event with either the swapId at topic 1, the initiator at 2 or acceptor at 3.
 The full swap details are in the data part of the event (Swap struct).
+7. Use the event Swap Struct data for all the functions.